bakdaurenNarbayev/Bakdauren-Narbayev-Java-HW-NURunner/README.md

 A short description is given below.
 A more thorough explanation of what the program does can be found in _CSCI235-Project.pdf_ file.
 Also, you can find screenshots of the program and UML class diagram here.

 ## Description
 Creating an animation about Nazarbayev University (NU) students getting grades, and having a graduation ceremony, by using object-oriented design principles.
 In simple words, professors are walking around leaving assessments with random grades on a map.
 Meanwhile, the students are walking around the same map, collecting nearby assessments.
 Those, who manage to score 100 points or above, stop collecting assessments.
-When all students
+When all students get 100 points or more, the graduation ceremony starts.

 The students and professors may have 5 main states.
 - In _Rest_ state a person does nothing and stays in one place.